Keru-Zeng/PHAS0077-Scientific-Computing-Individual-Research-Project/README.md

 People should run train_model_old first and then run test_model_old to see segmented cells using old model.

+The results will be shown in the folders: sep_set and pred_set.

 ## Detail Explanation
 stage1_train is the folder to train the model used by Abhinav Sagar.